Korvettenkapitän (Crew 31)

 A U-boat under the command of Kapitänleutnant Bleichrodt sank a total of 42,000 tons of enemy shipping on his most recent patrol.

-Three days before the return from that patrol, U-48 received a radio transmission regarding a Knights Cross which had been awarded.
-When Bleichrodt learned that it was for him, he refused to wear his new medal until his IWO Oberleutnant z.
-S. Teddy Suhren received one as well, since Suhren had overseen all surface shooting on previous missions.
-Thus on 3 November, 1940 Suhren became the first IWO to receive the Knights Cross for his "outstanding part in the sinking of more than 200,000 tons".
+Three days before the end of that patrol U-48 received a radio transmission regarding the award of a Knights Cross.
+When Bleichrodt learned that it was for him, he refused to wear his new medal until his IWO, Oberleutnant z.
+S. Teddy Suhren, had also been awarded one, since Suhren had overseen all surface action on previous missions.
+On 3 November 1940 Suhren became the first IWO to receive the Knights Cross for his "outstanding part in the sinking of more than 200,000 tons".

 In Autumn 1940 Bleichrodt left U-48 and in January 1941 commissioned U-67.
-Then in June 1941 he took over command of U-109.
-In the course of six patrols he sank 13 ships with a total of some 80,000 tons and received the Oak Leaves to his Knights Cross.
-After five months in the 27th U-Bootflottille, Bleichrodt served one year in the 2nd ULD (U-boat training division) as tactical instructor for the officers, starting in July 1943.
-From July 1944 to the end of the war he was Chief of the 22nd U-Bootflottille.
+In June 1941 he took over command of U-109.
+During six patrols he sank 13 ships with a total of some 80,000 tons, and was awarded the Oak Leaves to his Knights Cross.
+After five months in the 27th (Training) Flotilla Bleichrodt served one year in the 2nd ULD (U-boat training division) as a tactical instructor, starting in July 1943.
+From July 1944 to the end of the war he was Chief of the 22nd Flotilla .

 Patrol info for Heinrich Bleichrodt